The simple definition

 The boundary is important.
 Nature is not a decorative brand asset.
 It is infrastructure.
 If soil, water, forests, and biodiversity are damaged, the economy is borrowing against its own operating base.

-Start with one product or one material stream.
-Map where the material enters, how long it stays useful, where it leaves, who pays for the loss, and what evidence exists.
+Start with one product or one material stream that already leaks money, material, or buyer trust.
+Map where the material enters, how long it stays useful, where it leaves, who pays for the loss, and what evidence already exists.

 Do not begin with a slogan.
-Begin with a ledger.
+Begin with a ledger and a proof file.
 Measure weight, cost, failure points, returned units, disposal fees, supplier constraints, customer behavior, and regulation.
-The first circular move should be small enough to verify and strong enough to repeat.
+The first circular move should be small enough to verify, owned by one accountable team, and strong enough to repeat.

 - Choose one material stream.